Table of Contents

 - The dried bark powder is dusted on burns.

-- Dried leaf powder is mixed with water and taken orally to get relief from body pain.
+- Dried leaf powder is mixed with water and taken orally to get relief from the body pain.

 Burning sensation, foul taste, thirst, biliousness, diseases of the heart